-The Northern Territory Office of the Department of Foreign Affairs and Trade works to promote trade, encourage growth, attract investment and support Australian business; the four pillars of economic diplomacy.
+The Northern Territory Office of the Department of Foreign Affairs and Trade works to promote trade, encourage growth, attract investment and support Australian business; the four pillars of economic and commercial diplomacy.

 We do this by raising awareness and understanding in the Northern Territory of foreign policy, trade and development assistance issues and by assisting businesses and the Northern Territory Government to make the most of international trade opportunities.

-Passport notarial services are provided by separate passport offices in each state.
-Details can be found at the passports website
+Passport and legalisation services are provided by separate passport offices in each state.
+For more information refer to the Australian Passport Office website or the Legalising documents page.

 - foreign policy issues